 Click for LSAT data

 Same thing on the GMAT, a test for applicants to graduate school in management and business (typically for MBAs).
-Philosophy graduates get higher scores than any other arts/humanities or social studies degree holders.
+Philosophy graduates' scores are among the highest across all disciplines at the University Level.

 The fact is that very few degrees are directly linked to a specific career path, and few students entering university predict correctly what careers they will have.
 The sorts of skills a Philosophy degree will equip you with are highly valuable in many professions (while changing careers several times is becoming the norm).

 PayScale collects and publishes data on salaries by degree.
 You can play with the data here.
 It shows that people with philosophy degrees are making a very solid living, on the whole (and earn higher salaies than people with most other humanities degrees).
 Example.

 Why are philosophy graduates so popular with employers?
 (The Guardian)

 How philosophy majors are changing the world of business (Huffington Post)